-11. Class 2: Priority Tax Claims.
+2. Class 2: Priority Tax Claims.

 - (a) Classification: Class 2 consists of Priority Tax Claims against any of the PARD Plan Debtors.
-The Plan Debtors believe the aggregate amount of Priority Tax Claims is \$0. - (b) Treatment: Except to the extent that a holder of an Allowed Priority Tax Claim against any of the PARD Debtors agrees to less favorable treatment, each holder of any such Allowed Priority Tax Claims shall receive, in full and final satisfaction, compromise, settlement, release, and discharge of, and in exchange for such Priority Tax Claim, Cash in an amount equal to such Allowed Priority Tax Claim, payable on the later of the Effective Date and the date on which such Priority Tax Claim becomes an Allowed Priority Tax Claim, or as soon as reasonably practical thereafter, or such other treatment consistent with the provisions of section 1129(a)(9) of the Bankruptcy Code. - (c) Impairment and Voting: Class 2 is Unimpaired, and the holders of Priority Tax Claims are conclusively presumed to have accepted the Joint Debtor Plan pursuant to section 1126(f) of the Bankruptcy Code.
+The Plan Debtors believe the aggregate amount of Priority Tax Claims is \$0. - Tax Claim against any of the PARD Debtors agrees to less favorable treatment, each holder of any such Allowed Priority Tax Claims shall receive, in full and final satisfaction, compromise, settlement, release, and discharge of, and in exchange for such Priority Tax Claim, Cash in an amount equal to such Allowed Priority Tax Claim, payable on the later of the Effective Date and the date on which such Priority Tax Claim becomes an Allowed Priority Tax Claim, or as soon as reasonably practical thereafter, or such other treatment consistent with the provisions of section 1129(a)(9) of the Bankruptcy Code. - (c) Impairment and Voting: Class 2 is Unimpaired, and the holders of Priority Tax Claims are conclusively presumed to have accepted the Joint Debtor Plan pursuant to section 1126(f) of the Bankruptcy Code.
 Therefore, holders of Priority Tax Claims are not entitled to vote to accept or reject the Joint Debtor Plan.

-12. Class 3: Other Priority Claims.
+3. Class 3: Other Priority Claims.